imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 {: .warning }
 > Rerunning the meshing tool `cartesianMesh` again will **overwrite** the previous mesh!

-The following figure visualizes the resulting surface mesh at the buildings surface with the significantly improved resolution at the building surface:
+Once the mesh has been recreated, the visualization in ParaView can be updated by clicking the Refresh button the Properties Panel.
+The following figure shows the resulting surface mesh close to the buildings with a significantly improved resolution:

 ![Building case geometry](figures/buildings-surface-mesh-step-2.jpeg)

-#### Object-based mesh refinement
+### Object-based mesh refinement